a-fadzlina/xcel/README.md

 # Excel
-Portfolio of all my data analytics projects conducted on excel.
+Portfolio of all my projects conducted on excel.